awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-fieldvalidationconfiguration.md

 # AWS::AmplifyUIBuilder::Form FieldValidationConfiguration<a name="aws-properties-amplifyuibuilder-form-fieldvalidationconfiguration"></a>

-Describes the validation configuration for a field\.
+The `FieldValidationConfiguration` property specifies the validation configuration for a field\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-fieldvalidationconfiguration-syntax"></a>